LoFP LoFP / okta

 consider adding exceptions to this rule to filter false positives if the mfa factors for okta user accounts are regularly reset in your organization.

-consider adding exceptions to this rule to filter false positives if your organization's okta applications are regularly modified and the behavior is expected.
+consider adding exceptions to this rule to filter false positives if your organization's okta applications are regularly deactivated and the behavior is expected.

 false positives are expected if administrators access these function through proxy legitimatly. apply additional filters if necessary